Mastering Product Photography: Shoes and Footwear

 Unfortunately, with Amazon, it isn’t easy to track analytics, numbers or percentages without third-party tools.
 You won’t be able to see your sales lifts, conversion rates, or anything directly connected with Amazon sales.
 However, there are other methods for vendors to measure performance metrics when spin imagery goes online.

 The goal on Amazon is to reach high rankings for your products, and you can’t do that without constantly enhancing your product content.
 Ultimately, the better and more consistent the content, the higher Amazon ranking and the higher sales.

-There can be no doubt that ecommerce is booming in 2020, with ecommerce revenue representing 10.7% of total U.S. retail sales, and 47% of that representing transactions in ecommerce.
+There can be no doubt that ecommerce has seen a massive boom, with ecommerce revenue representing 10.7% of total U.S. retail sales in 2020, and 47% of that representing transactions in ecommerce.
 That is 5% of all U.S. retail sales transacted online and a contributing factor to why Amazon recently surpassed Walmart as the world’s largest retailer.

 As these sales processes shift from in-person to desktop to mobile, digital presentation of products is becoming increasingly and rapidly more important for brands to succeed online.
 And for Amazon, this means ensuring their app and mobile platforms provide as much value to shoppers as desktop versions, while also continuing to improve the user experience overall.

 One way Amazon is considering doing this is by means of product video search ads, hoping to make informational videos to help shoppers make purchases with confidence.
 For some vendors, this means spending lots of money on video production, but it doesn’t have to be that way -- especially with Amazon 360 and spin photography.
 It can be not only cost-effective but also provide just as much valuable information to shoppers when using spin rather than video, all the while enriching your mobile product experience.